Axioms Part 3: Modification of Descriptive Axioms and Axiomatic Sets: The Example of Physics

 f) Space is no longer regarded as rigid but is instead distortable by bodies with mass according to General Relativity.

 g) Energy is no longer continuously variable but is quantised into discrete levels by an amount determined by the Plank Constant.
-(The fact that the value of the Plank Constant is so very tiny gives rise to the notion that in classical mechanics that energy is non-quantised.
+(The fact that the value of the Plank Constant is so very tiny gives rise to the notion in classical mechanics that energy is non-quantised.
 This simplification is accurate to an extremely high degree of precision.
 In other words, for many practical purposes, quantisations are so small that they are both undetectable and computationally irrelevant.
 The size of the Plank Constant also tells us that the wavelength of large objects such as the human body is completely insignificant, although technically all objects have a wavelength defined by their quantum mechanical wavefunction.)

 h) Strangely, pairs or groups of particles can be described as being quantum entangled, so even the fundamental ontological concept of discreteness needs to be modified.
 What we now think of as location is relegated to the metaphysical notion of ‘local realism’.